-With our Media Wires project, the consortium is delivering our members’ reporting on the economy, health care immigrationto new audiences using a variety of social media tools and external partnerships with non-profits and other news sites.
+With our Media Wires project, the consortium is delivering our members’ reporting to new audiences using a variety of social media tools and external partnerships.
 All Media Consortium member content (articles, video, audio) related to the economy, environment, health care and immigration is aggregated on our hub sites: The Audit, The Mulch, The Pulse and The Diaspora.
-Our bloggers sift through this content and provide savvy round-ups of the best/most interesting content generated by Media Consortium members every week.
-The posts are available to all members, posted throughout the blogosphere and available for any organization or news site to use.

-On TMC’s website, each wire has its own dedicated page that includes the blogs, a running list of articles from all TMC members on that topic, widgets for any organization to embed, and more.

 The Media Wires project delivers between 75,000 and 85,000 new visitors to MC member content every month, and the numbers keep growing.
-Consortium staff will continue to actively cultivate new partnerships to increase the branding, recognition and impact of our members’ journalism.
+Consortium staff will continue to actively cultivate new partnerships to increase the branding, recognition and impact of our members’ journalism in 2010.

 As a major step this year, The Media Consortium is working with Catalist to explore list-building opportunities for our members.
 Catalist houses one of the most comprehensive databases of 250 million voter-aged in the country.
-In 2009, Catalist worked with 15 TMC members and provided free modeling analysis that details demographic overlays that compare audiences not only to other Media Consortium outlets, but to the nation as well.
+In 2009, Catalist worked with 15 TMC members and provided free modeling analysis and database access that details demographic overlays that compare audiences not only to other Media Consortium outlets, but to the nation as well.

-While The Media Consortium’s member organizations ostensibly share common political viewpoints, the media channels are diverse, from websites and magazines to television and radio stations.
-To leverage the common political stance, Catalist built a look-alike model predicting each individual’s interest in an affiliation with media outlets that have a progressive viewpoint, such as members of The Media Consortium.
-This model was trained by comparing individuals affiliated with two or more Media Consortium members to a random sample of individuals from the voter file, with the aim of finding characteristics that make those affiliated with Media Consortium organizations distinct from the general population.
-Using the results from this modeling, Catalist is also giving TMC members free access to their demographic database throughout 2009 to help MC members target new subscribers and audiences.

 In a September 2009 TMC survey, members overwhelmingly noted they wanted support in individually and collectively building their e-mail and social networking lists.
 Using both the information cultivated by its work with Catalist and new initiatives in the following year, TMC will work with members in 2010 to accomplish that goal.

 Bring Money and Attention to the Sector